 The nuance and sublingual information captured in the sound of the human voice is amazing.
 Human hearing has been adapting and evolving over thousands of years.
 Where once our ancestors were listening for “fear” or “fight” or “danger,” our modern minds are listening for more subtle clues.

 Of the dates I have enjoyed, the most rewarding were the ones where I had actually already spoken to the woman on the phone.
-The cadence and timbre of their voice carries a lot of information.
+The cadence and timbre of their voice carry a lot of information.
 Do they rush or interrupt?
-Are the excited?
+Are they excited?
 What words do they choose to express their thoughts?

 Words.
 Powerful words.
 I live and breathe with words, but the sound of the human voice can bring give me a nearly three-dimensional picture of the person.
 And those cues I am keying on are often well below the language and into the actual feeling I get at hearing the person’s voice.